AdamRacibor/Kalkulator-zdrowia-webpack/README.md

 This application is only used to calculate calorie, BMI and BMR.
 All formulas and information I found on the internet

-**The final calculations are not 100% accurate and they don't replace specialist advice**
+**The final calculations aren't 100% accurate and they don't replace specialist advice**

 ## Technologies: